edoroth/orchard/README.md

 Install gnuplot 5.2 patchlevel 6 (should be in the docker, but this version can be installed manually, if there are any issues).

-Run ```./plot_all.sh``` - this will populate all PDF files inside of the figures/ folder, which should be identical to those produced in the paper.
+Go into '/root/total_costs' and run ```./plot_all.sh``` - this will populate all PDF files inside of the figures/ folder, which should be identical to those produced in the paper.